emmajdaniel96/infamous-reapers/README.md

 ### Media:

-The imagery used has been sorced froma selection of webites in relation to 'Destiny 2' A single clip has been used to introduced and reperesent what is happening in the current season.
+The imagery used has been sorced from a selection of webites in relation to 'Destiny 2'.
+A single clip has been used to introduced and reperesent what is happening in the current season.

 ## Features